 - screenshots (jpg or other graphics format) can be copied to the Snap folder inside the VP folder (or any place where you store your snapshots).
 We recommend to give the screenshot exactly the same name as the table (except the extension of course).
 Later, if you choose to use the VP-Man front end, it can then link each screenshot to the correct table automatically.

 - Few tables come with further additional files.
 There may be a note explaining where these have to be stored.

 • Tables were created either with VP version 8 or 9.
 You have to run each table with its proper VP version.
 VP9 tables will hardly run with VP8 (due to new commands only available in VP9), while VP8 tables may run with VP9 (but, for example, in VP9 the ball has a slightly larger diameter compared to VP8, so a VP8 table played with VP9 may suffer from balls getting stuck on the playfield).
 It is a good practice to maintain two Tables folders to separate VP 8 from VP 9 tables.
-You just have to put a complete set of vbs files into each of these Tables folders.
-See expert installation step 3 to do so, or copy all vbs files from one Tables folder to the other.
+You just have to put a complete set of vbs files into each of these Tables folders, so copy all vbs files between all Tables folders.

 • Be aware that an author may have added folder information when he compressed a table, so depending on the way you uncompress it may end up as a file within a subfolder of the Tables folder – in this case, in order to be able to play that table, you have to manually move the .vpt file up to the Tables folder level.
 Delete the (now empty) subfolder to clean up.